GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/intro/en.md

 - Interact with cloud services
 - Convert the data from a 3rd-party API into the required format
 - Translate content in the site
-- Update thousands of posts with a single action
-- Insert or remove Gutenberg blocks in bulk
+- Insert or remove (Gutenberg) blocks in bulk
 - Validate that a new post contains a mandatory block
 - And much more...

-The links in this section demonstrate GraphQL queries to achieve each objective that you can easily copy and paste in your application, or in the GraphiQL client to play with it.

-By reading these recipes, you will also learn several use cases and best practices for Gato GraphQL.
+This tutorial explains how to achieve all of these objectives, one by one, by exploring all the elements from the GraphQL schema (the types, fields, directives, etc).

+Lessons are incremental, focusing on some new element from the GraphQL schema, and building upon all items introduced in the previous lessons.
+Hence, the lessons are better read in the given order.

+By the last lesson, you will have a thorough understanding of all the distinctive features of Gato GraphQL, and how to benefit from them.